versatiles-org/versatiles-documentation/compendium/specification_frontend.md

   "versatiles",
   "markers",
   "traffic_signs",
-  "cabbages"
+  "animals"
 ]
 ```

 ## Folder: `/tiles/`

-The `/tiles/` folder is used to provide map tiles and associated metadata in [TileJSON format](https://github.com/mapbox/tilejson-spec).
+The `/tiles/` folder is used to provide map tiles and associated metadata (in [TileJSON format](https://github.com/mapbox/tilejson-spec)).
 All files are dynamically generated by the map server.

 ### Files: `/tiles/{tileset_id}/{z}/{x}/{y}{.ext}`